A hole spin resilient to dipole-induced thermal effects: Random-Field Dipole Bath

 As a general trend, we find scattered $\delta f_L^{(N)}$ distributions with fairly large standard deviation $\sigma$, centered around a temperature-dependent average value $\langle \delta f_L ^{(N)}\rangle$.
 Both $\langle \delta f_L ^{(N)}\rangle$ and $\sigma$ exhibit a significant dependence on the magnetic field orientation, as shown in the upper and lower panel of Fig.~\ref{fig3}b, respectively.
 In each panel we show three curves calculated for $T= 50$, 100, and 200 mK.

 A clear correlation is observed between $\langle \delta f_L ^{(N)}\rangle$ and the longitudinal spin-electric susceptibility $\beta_\parallel(T_4)$ (see Fig.~\ref{fig2}c), in agreement with the phenomenological model discussed above and with the experimental trend.
 The finite LTS is a consequence of the structural order of the dipoles aligning with the direction of the electric field at low enough temperatures, which results in an enhancement of $\vec{E}$ in the QD.
 Indeed, these dipoles do screen the field in the oxide, but enhance it outside.
 This effect therefore maps very well to effective gate voltage variations, which explains the clear correlations with the LSES and highlights the relevance of the phenomenological model in Section \ref{sec:electric_fit}.
 Remarkably, the numerical results reproduce the observed change of sign in the thermal susceptibility, which results in two thermal sweet spots ($\langle \delta f_L ^{(N)}\rangle = 0$).
-Moreover, the found sweet spots turn out to be robust against statistical variations of the dipole bath as revealed by the largely suppressed $\sigma$.
-It is important to note, however, that the calculated $\sigma$ doesn't account for potential qubit-to-qubit variability, which may indeed provide distinct LSES for each qubit and consequently scatter the thermal sweet-spots \cite{martinez_variability_2022, bassi_optimal_2024}.
+Moreover, the statistical variations of $\delta f_L$ due to different dipole baths turn out to be minimal at one sweet spot, as revealed by the reduced $\sigma$.
+It is important to note, however, that the calculated $\sigma$ doesn't account for potential qubit-to-qubit variability, which may indeed provide distinct LSES for each qubit and consequently further scatter the thermal sweet-spots \cite{martinez_variability_2022, bassi_optimal_2024}.